oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 whereby TOSCA processors maintain service models (*digital twins*) for all system components under management.
-In a model-driven approach, all management actions are performed on service models first and then propagated to external real-world entities by the automation platform.
+In a model-driven approach, all management actions are performed on service models first and then propagated to the external real-world entities by the management system.
+Similarly, changes to external resources are reflected into models first and then handled by management system.

-Similarly, changes to external resources are reflected into models first and then handled by automation platform.
+TOSCA's model-driven management approach is what enables its use for all Lifecycle Management Phases: information embedded in the model structure (the dependencies, connections, compositions) drives the automated processes.
+Specifically, it allows service models to be

-TOSCA's model-driven management approach is what enable its use for all Lifecycle Management Phases: information embedded in the model structure (the dependencies, connections, compositions) drives the automated processes.
-Specifically, allows service models to be used:
+used:

 - As starting point for Moves, Adds, Changes, and Deletions (MACDs)
 - As context for handling faults and events using Closed Loop Automation